SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 * It then checks if the light is already off, and if so, leaves it off.
 * It makes sure the new_brightness is above, in my case, 10% so all the lights come on.
 * It then makes sure that if new_brightness >90%, it is set to 100% and not over that.
-* Finally it provides the calculated brightness % double checking it's not over 100%.
+* Finally it provides the calculated brightness %.

 This can be used over and over for as many lights as you want to control.